 Village gathering site

-If the player is within a range of 48 blocks from a bell, regardless of whether it is claimed or not, when a wandering trader is being spawned, the trader will appear within 48 blocks of the bell instead of the player.
+If the player is within a range of 48 blocks from a bell, regardless of whether it is claimed or not, when a wandering trader is spawning, the trader will appear within 48 blocks of the bell instead of the player.
+This mechanic remains unchanged in both Java and Bedrock Editions.

 2. Housing

 A "house" is determined by a bed that has been claimed by a villager.
 However, if the bed is blocked by a solid object, villagers are unable to reach it and therefore cannot claim it.
-In the Java Edition of the game, this leads to the emission of anger particles from the villager's head and the bed itself.
+In the Java Edition, this leads to the emission of anger particles from the villager's head and the bed itself.
 If a villager manages to sleep in a blocked bed, they will suffocate and die, leaving the bed unclaimed.

 Minecraft bed

 Once a villager has claimed a bed, that specific bed becomes recognized as their house within the village.
-This applies specifically to the Bedrock Edition of the game.
+This applies to both Java and Bedrock Editions (corrected from previous versions of this article).
 The villager remembers the location of their bed, even if it is underground.
 During the evening, villagers return to their beds.
 However, if a villager is unable to access their bed and loses ownership of it, other villagers can claim it.
 In such cases, the previous owner forgets the location of the bed and begins searching for another unclaimed bed.

 Naturally occurring villagers in the game can spawn as either unemployed or, in the Bedrock Edition, as nitwits.
 The unemployed villagers have the ability to change their profession by searching for and claiming an unclaimed job site block.